agarnitin86/agarnitin86.github.io/_posts/2019-11-23-coreference-resolution.markdown

 For eg.,
 Because ***she*** was going to the departmental store, ***Mary*** was asked to pick up the vegetables.

-**BERT (Bidirectional Encoder Representations from Transformers)** is one of latest developments in the field of NLP by Google.
+**BERT (Bidirectional Encoder Representations from Transformers)<sup>[2]</sup>** is one of latest developments in the field of NLP by Google.
 The [paper](https://arxiv.org/pdf/1810.04805.pdf) presents two model sizes for BERT:

 - [BERT-Large, Uncased (Whole Word Masking)][BERT_Large_Uncased]: 24-layer, 1024-hidden, 16-heads, 340M parameters
 - [BERT-Large, Cased (Whole Word Masking)][BERT_Large_Cased]: 24-layer, 1024-hidden, 16-heads, 340M parameters

-BERT is a method of training a general-purpose "language understanding" model on a large text corpus (like Wikipedia), and then using that model for downstream NLP tasks.
+BERT is the best example of Transfer Learning where we train a general-purpose model on a large text corpus and use that model to solve different NLP tasks.
 BERT is the first unsupervised, deeply bidirectional system for pre-training NLP.
 Pre-trained models can be either context-free or contextual.
 Models like word2vec & GloVe are Context-free models.
 These models generate a single "word embedding" representation for each word in the vocabulary.
 But, based on the context in which a word is used it might have a different meaning & hence a different representation, i.e., more than one representations of same word should be possible, which is handled by Contextual models.

 BERT is a contextual model & takes learnings from techniques like Semi-supervised Sequence Learning, Generative Pre-Training, ELMo, and ULMFit.
 Major enhancement comes with being *Deeply Bidirectional*, which means, while computing the representation of a word, it takes into account both left & right context in a "deep" manner.